cauabrasil25/Password-Generator/README.md

 >
 > -h          : shows this help message
 >
+> -o          : Save the generated password on a file
+>
+> -n [NAME]   : Add a name to the generated password
+>
+> -p          : Exhibit the generated passwords
+>
 >The default behavior of the script is to generate a password of 8 lowercase characters.

 ~$ ./password_generator.sh -s -l 4